Best daily deals

 The only lights are in the power and Bluetooth buttons.

-Pairing to the JBL Flip 5 hasn’t changed from any of the previous versions and it’s still just as seamless.
+Pairing to the JBL Flip 5 hasn’t changed from any previous versions and is still just as seamless.
 All you need to do is:

 1. Press the Bluetooth button on the back of the speaker next to the power button.

-3. Open up the Settings app on your device and click on Bluetooth.
-From there you should see “JBL Flip 5” in the available devices section.
+3. Open your device’s Settings app and click Bluetooth.
+You should see “JBL Flip 5” in the available devices section.

 4. Tap that icon, and you’re all paired up.

 Connection strength is solid, and I had few problems playing music anywhere in my apartment from my iPhone 11 Pro in my pocket.
 When there was an issue, though, it was an issue that required powering the speaker on and off before playback resumed normally.
-Twice during testing, the audio just began to skip and stutter uncontrollably which was annoying — but thankfully not permanent.
-Simply powering off the speaker seemed to fix the issue, but it’s still not something you want to be dealing with.
+The audio skipped and stuttered uncontrollably twice during testing, which was annoying — but thankfully, not permanent.
+Simply powering off the speaker seemed to fix the issue, but it’s still not something you want to deal with.

 How long does the battery of the JBL Flip 5 last?